ZewoGraveyard/SwiftHTTPServer/README.md

 }
 ```

 `router` is an instance of `HTTPRouterBuilder` which has a lot of methods that associate an HTTP method and an URI path to a responder.
-For example `router.post("/foo", someResponder)` will associate a request with the POST method and the "/foo" URI path to the responder called `someRespondFunction`. `HTTPRouterBuilder` also has the `resource` and `resources` functions which work kinda like `rails` routing, but we won't go in detail about it now.
+For example `router.post("/foo", someRespondFunction)` will associate a request with the POST method and the "/foo" URI path to the responder called `someRespondFunction`. `HTTPRouterBuilder` also has the `resource` and `resources` functions which work kinda like `rails` routing, but we won't go in detail about it now.

 If you define a route with a `:placeholder` in the path, the router will match any text and save it in the `parameters` dictionary of the request with `placeholder` as a key.
 Using the route defined above and the request below: